 Light soy sauce (Usukuchi Shoyu)

-Unlike the essential dark soy sauce, I don't use light soy sauce as often.
-Light soy sauce is a lightly colored, mildly aromatic and strongly salted soy sauce originating from the Kansai region.
-It is suited for dishes that take full advantage of the color and flavor of the ingredients, and can be used to create an elegant taste.
+Unlike the essential dark soy sauce, I rarely use light soy sauce.
+Light soy sauce is a lightly colored, mildly aromatic, strongly salted soy sauce originating from the Kansai region.
+It is suited for dishes that take full advantage of the color and flavor of the ingredients and can be used to create an elegant taste.

-Although word "light" might sound like it is low in salt, it is actually it's the opposite.
+Although the word “light” might sound like it is low in salt, it is actually the opposite.
 So be careful not to use it in the same way as dark soy sauce, as it can be extremely salty.
-It's often used for soup so the color of soup will be lighter, or dishes where you want to maintain a light color such as dashimaki tamago.
+It’s often used for soup, so the color of the soup will be lighter, or for dishes where you want to maintain a light color, such as dashimaki tamago.

 Ginger Paste

-Ginger is often used in dishes to soften meaty or fishy odours, it also adds a light a fragrant taste that stimulates the appetite.
-While it's fine to use fresh ginger and grate it into a paste, it's common to find tubes of ready-to-use ginger paste in Japanese homes.
-While I wouldn't say it's an essential ingredient, it's so convenient and has a long shelf life so I had to recommend it!
+Ginger is often used in dishes to soften meaty or fishy odors and adds a light, fragrant taste that stimulates the appetite.
+While it’s fine to grate fresh ginger into a paste, it’s common to find tubes of ready-to-use ginger paste in Japanese homes.
+While I wouldn’t say it’s an essential ingredient, it’s so convenient and has a long shelf life, so I had to recommend it!

 Garlic Paste